Clan na Gael’s Fall Production

 STAIR NA HÉIREANN | IRISH HISTORY

-FEBRUARY 2 AT 1:30PM IN THE CAROLAN ROOM
+MAY 4 AT 2PM IN THE CAROLAN ROOM

-Tickets $5.00 (Students with ID $2.00) No scrip or credit cards
+Tickets $5.00 (Students with ID $2.00)

 Register online: gaclectures@gmail.com.

 Subject: Irish History.
-Please provide name, address, phone
+Please provide name, address, phone.

 GO RAIBH MILE MAITH AGAT